 What was your career path?
 How long have you been doing this?

-I have been recording and experimenting with sound since I was about 15 years old, am about 30 now and have been working professionally for a decade.
+I have been recording and experimenting with sound since I was about 15 years old, am 31 now and have been working professionally for a decade.
 Audio and music has been my main hobby since i was a kid, and only career as an adult.
 I was a runner at Bryan Adam's studio The Warehouse, and later a studio assistant, and then engineer.
 I now freelance.